 How to Reheat Smoked Turkey

-Place turkey in a casserole dish, and cover well with foil.
+Place turkey in a casserole dish, and cover well with aluminum foil.
 Heat the oven to 350 degrees and cook only until warm.

 You can also use a microwave with paper towels wrapped around the meat to keep it from drying out.